jannis-baum/bachelor-thesis/chapters/3_1-concept.md

 The second major feature of the concept for the Annotation Interface revolves around modularizing \glspl{annotation}.
 This modularization is achieved by strictly limiting the creation of \glspl{annotation} to combinations of
-\glspl{brick}: predefined textual prototypes or templates that adjust to the
+\glspl{brick}: predefined textual components or templates that adjust to the
 \gls{annotation} they are used in.
 One such \gls{brick} might be

 > `#drug.name` may not be the right medication for you.